 The Joints: More Than Just Bone and Muscle

 One of the most common (and also one of the most painful) conditions that can plague the joint areas of the body is osteoarthritis.
-According to the US Center for Disease Control, there are currently over 30 million Americans who suffer from osteoarthritis of some kind.
+According to the U.S. Centers for Disease Control and Prevention, there are currently over 30 million Americans who suffer from osteoarthritis of some kind.
 Approximately 10% of men and 13% of women over 60 have osteoarthritis of the knee in particular.

 Eat Your Way to Good Joint Health

 When Hippocrates said “Let food be your medicine and medicine be your food,” he was referring to how sound nutrition can lead to health in the body as a whole.
 But this statement can especially apply to joint health.